 Member of the European Parliament, Germany

-Since 2016, Professor Angelika Niebler is honorary professor at the Munich University of Applied Sciences (Faculty of Business Administration).
-In 2017, she has been awarded with the German Federal Cross of Merit with Ribbon among others due to her commitment to EFCNI.
+Since 2009, she has been lecturing at the Faculty of Business Management at the Munich University of Applied Sciences where she was appointed Honorary Professor in 2016.
+In 2017, she has been awarded with the German Federal Cross of Merit with Ribbon thanks to her commitment to EFCNI.

 Celebrity Chef de Cuisine, Germany

 Top Chef Stefan Marquard is well-known for his creative and somewhat distinct cuisine.
 In his kitchen he listens to punk-rock music.
 He states that all is allowed what tastes nice, even if it sounds initially bizarre.
 His unconventional methods and his distinct outfit (headband, goatee, skull t-shirt) have become an ID in the German chef milieu.

 With his „Jolly Roger Cooking Gang“ – named after the great pirate – and his partner Wolfgang Weigler – he caters for road shows, exhibitions and other main events for companies such as Daimler, VW Group or the barbecue party of his friends, the punk music band “Toten Hosen”.

 „We want to provide a special experience to our guests which they remember for a long time.
 We prepare the dishes in real time in front of our guests and we communicate with them at the same time – in this way they know what makes us work .”

 Musician and Entertainer, Sweden

 Raiser of the foundation Tummeliten (thumbstall) together with the Swedish writer Astrid Lindgren(†).